SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

    * executes the :ref:`nemo-deflate` to deflate the variables in the large netCDF results files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk
    * executes the :ref:`nemo-gather` to collect the run description and results files into the results directory

 #.
-Submit the job script to the queue manager via the :command:`qsub` command.
+Submit the job script to the queue manager via the command given by the :kbd:`--queue-job-cmd`
+   (which defaults to :command:`qsub`).

 See the :ref:`RunDescriptionFileStructure` section for details of the run description YAML file.